 Their M2 adjustable weight bench was a hit with its users, tough, versatile, and for the price one of the best out there in the semi-commercial weight bench range.

-The Mirifit M3 Adjustable Weight Bench boasts all the quality of the previous bench but beefs things up a little, while the M2 had a max weight load of 250 kgs (over 500lb) the M3 doubles the max weight load with a whopping 500kg (over 1000lb) max capacity.
+The Mirafit M3 Adjustable Weight Bench boasts all the quality of the previous bench but beefs things up a little.
+While the M2 had a max weight load of 250 kgs (over 500lb), the M3 doubles the max weight load with a whopping 500kg (over 1000lb) max capacity.
 By the looks of it, this thing has been built with the serious lifter in mind

 What I like most about this bench is its height in flat.
 So many adjustable weight benches, even benches costing £300+, are plagued by one issue, and that’s the height of the adjustable bench when in flat.

 Ideally, when we buy an adjustable weight bench, we want it to be just as impressive in flat as it is in incline, and that’s what’s great about the M3 with a flat height from floor to cushion of 17.5″ or 45 cms.